Codefresh Behind the Firewall

-As explained in the installation page Codefresh offers 3 installation options: pure cloud, on-premise and Hybrid.
-In this page we are going to describe the Hybrid option and all the advantages it offers.
+As explained in the installation page Codefresh offers three installation options; pure cloud, on-premise and Hybrid.
+In this document, we will describe the Hybrid option and all the advantages it offers.

 Running Codefresh in secure environments

-Codefresh has an on-premise installation where the whole platform is installed in the customer premises.
-While this solution is very effective as far as security is concerned, it places a lot of overhead on the customer as all updates and improvements done in the platform must also be transferred to the customer premises.
+Codefresh has an on-premise installation where the whole platform is installed on the customer premises.
+While this solution is very effective as far as security is concerned, it places a lot of overhead on the customer, as all updates and improvements done in the platform must also be transferred to the customer premises.

-The hybrid approach places only a Codefresh runner within customer premises while the UI (and management platform) stays in the Codefresh SAAS.
+This Hybrid approach places a Codefresh runner within customer premises while the UI (and management platform) stays in the Codefresh SaaS.

 Here is the overall architecture: